Skip to content

 This final module focuses on professional development in teaching and learning.
 It outlines the ways in which teaching in higher education has become professionalized over the last few decades, and explores an evidence-based, reflective approach to university teaching and learning.

-• Introduction to the Scholarship of Teaching and Learning
+• Introduction to Scholarship of Teaching and Learning

 • Building a teaching profile at HKU